ChatAFLndss/ChatAFL/README.md

 KEY=<OPENAI_API_KEY> ./setup.sh
 ```

 The process is estimated to take about 40 minutes.
-We provide an OpenAI API key in the artifact appendix for the artifact evaluation.
+OPENAI_API_KEY is your OpenAI key and please refer to [this](https://openai.com/) about how to obtain a key.

 ### 1.3.
 Running Experiments